kingcean/kingcean.github.io/archive/2016/04/06/string-format.md

 The syntax of format item is `index[,length][:formatString]` with outermost braces ("{" and "}").

-- index

-  The zero-based position in the parameter list of the object to be formatted.
-If the object specified by index is null, the format item is replaced by String.Empty.
-If there is no parameter in the index position, a FormatException is thrown.
+- `index`: The zero-based position in the parameter list of the object to be formatted.
+If the object specified by index is null, the format item is replaced by `String.Empty`.
+If there is no parameter in the index position, a `FormatException` is thrown.
-- length

-  The minimum number of characters in the string representation of the parameter.
+- `length`: The minimum number of characters in the string representation of the parameter.
 If positive, the parameter is right-aligned; if negative, it is left-aligned.
-- formatString

-  A standard or custom format string that is supported by the parameter.
+- `formatString`: A standard or custom format string that is supported by the parameter.

 So we need get index firstly.
-After the position increases, we are in the position after the left brace ("{").
+After the position increases (`pos++;`), we are in the position after the left brace ("{").
 So that character should be a number.

 ```csharp
 if (pos == len || (ch = format[pos]) < '0' || ch > '9')